 |General description||Serrano is a kind of Mexican pepper.
 It comes from the same region as poblano peppers, Puebla, Mexico.
 Its name can be translated as “from the sierra – mountains”.||Jalapeño is one of the most popular kinds of peppers in the U.S (and the world).
 They are available in most grocery shops.
-Jalapeños are original from Jalapa, México.
+They are originally from Jalapa, México.
 Its name can be translated as “from Jalapa (Xalapa)”.|

 |Scientific name||Capsicum annuum cv ‘serrano sinahusia’||Capsicum annuum|

 |Scoville scale||Serrano is ranked as medium in the Scoville scale.
 It usually has between 10,000 and 23,000 Scoville heat units.
-So, serranos can be found from mildly hot, to very hot.
-They are three times hotter than jalapeños.||On the other hand, although jalapeño is also ranked as medium, there is a significant difference between this one and serrano.
+Serranos can be found from mildly hot, to very hot.
+They are three times hotter than jalapeños.||Jalapeño is also ranked as medium but there is a significant difference between this one and serrano.
 Jalapeños usually have between 2500 and 8000 Scoville heat units.
 So their spiciness is completely bearable.|

-|Production||Nowadays, Mexico produces as many as 180,000 tons of serrano peppers.||Given that it is the most popular pepper in the world, its production is rather remarkable.
+|Production||Mexico produces as many as 180,000 tons of serrano peppers nowadays.||Given that it is the most popular pepper in the world, its production is rather remarkable.
 Mexico produces 562,000 tons of jalapeño per year.|

-|What do they look like?||These peppers are offered to sale when they turn green.
-When ripe, they become red.
+|What do they look like?||Serrano peppers are offered for sale when they turn green.
+They become red when ripe.
 Both red and green serrano peppers can be eaten.
-They are slightly bigger and longer than jalapeños.||They are as well sold at its green phase.
+They are slightly bigger and longer than jalapeños.||They are as well sold at their green phase.
 Jalapeños turn red when ripe.
 They are about 2 to 3.5 inches long.
-Usually they are thinner than serranos.|
+Jalapeños are usually thinner than serranos.|

 |Taste||Serrano peppers actually taste a lot like jalapeño peppers.
 The difference is that serranos are hotter than jalapeños, so they are a good option if you are looking for added heat.||Jalapeños are ranked as mild-to-moderate in the Scoville scale.
-They have a nice, spicy taste, which is great to combine with a lot of other ingredients and dishes.|
+They have a nice spicy taste, which is great to combine with a lot of other ingredients and dishes.|